teodorus-nathaniel/pr-time-tracker/README.md

 - Start the proxy server for `npm run trigger-dev:proxy`
 - Use the forwarding URL that telebit gave you for the `LOGIN_ORIGIN` and `API_ORIGIN` environment variables for the docker container.
 - `cd container` and run `docker compose up`, then wait for the container to run the configuration
+- Download the environment variables via `npm run pre-dev` script

 ### Dev Steps

+- Use the `.env` `NPM_RC` variable to bind your `.npmrc` file or copy the `.nrpc.example` and replace with the related token
 - Install all dependencies via `pnpm`
-- Download the development variables via `npm run pre-dev`
 - Define a development endpoint in Trigger dev UI with the address `https://alert-seemingly-moccasin.ngrok-free.app/api/trigger`
 - Add your Trigger dev env variables from the self-hosted UI into the `.env file`